Skip to content

 Bastillefiles

-I created a template at /usr/local/bastille/templates/local/nginx-proxy/:
+I wrote one at /usr/local/bastille/templates/local/nginx-proxy/:

 # Bastillefile